View Document

 4. for another pressing educational reason accepted by the College Deputy Vice-Chancellor or Associate Deputy Vice-Chancellor Learning and Teaching (or equivalent).

-(166) A student who does not meet an enforced requisite may seek a waiver from the Dean, Head of School or Director (or delegate) by demonstrating that they have met the requirements other than through completion of the specified RMIT course.
+(166) A student who does not meet an enforced requisite may seek a waiver from the Dean, Head of School or Cluster Director (or delegate) by demonstrating that they have met the requirements other than through completion of the specified RMIT course.
 The student is responsible for gaining such a waiver in time to meet enrolment closing dates.

 (167) Where waivers of an enforced requisite are approved for a significant proportion of students enrolling in a course, the Academic Registrar may remove the system enforcement of the requisite.